friends-of-freeswitch/switchio/docs/usage.rst

     - Contains a :py:class:`~switchy.connection.Connection` used mostly for receiving events only transmitting ESL commands when dictated by :doc:`Switchy apps <apps>`

-:py:class:`~switchy.observe.Client` - a client for controlling *FreeSWITCH* using the ESL inbound method
+:py:class:`~switchy.api.Client` - a client for controlling *FreeSWITCH* using the ESL inbound method
-    - contains a :py:class:`~switchy.connection.Connection` for direct synchronous commands and optionally an :py:class:`~switchy.observe.EventListener` for processing asynchronous calls
+    - contains a :py:class:`~switchy.connection.Connection` for direct synchronous commands and optionally an :py:class:`~switchy.handlers.EventListener` for processing asynchronous calls

 For this guide we will focus mostly on the latter two since they are the primary higher level components the rest of the library builds upon.